-We are starting with a few pieces of the puzzle – or building blocks – to get us going with our delivery partners, Growing Communities and Alexandra Rose Charity already developing solutions to be explored by co-production teams.
+We are starting with a few pieces of the puzzle – or building blocks – to get us going; our delivery partners, Growing Communities and Alexandra Rose Charity are already developing ideas and we want to explore these using principles of co-production, working with colloboration teams (look out for opportunities to join soon).
+We are also talking with partners across the Scotland, Northern Ireland and Wales, as we know there is much to share and learn there.
 We want to get the ball rolling quickly so we can start to test, fail, learn, improve and do it all again.

-We know it’s ambitious, we know it’s big, we know it will take a movement rather than a single programme, but we will take it one step at a time, hopefully with the support and guidance of you – the movement that can make it happen.
+We know it’s ambitious, we know it’s big, we know it will take a movement rather than a single programme, but we will take it one step at a time, hopefully with the support and guidance of you – the movement - we can make it happen.